 ” branch has an inverted pendulum model added to the quad and unity simulator.
 It trains to reach a given point, starting from any random point while balancing the pendulum.

-I will provide the explanation of code organization below.
+I will explain code organization below.
 The “README.md

-” files contains important information.
-So please make sure to go through all of that as well to understand the structure more accurately.
-Also, the code itself is self-explanatory and well commented.
+” files contain important information.
+So please make sure to go through all of that to understand the structure more accurately.
+Also, the code itself is self-explanatory and well-commented.

 env_window/